 Meanwhile, separate cases are still ongoing.
 In March, G4 and V10 users took their frustrations to the next level, filing a class-action lawsuit after a string of bootloop reports over the preceding months.
 Shortly thereafter, it was extended to the G5, V20, and Nexus 5X.

-The case was recently filed with the California federal court, and the plaintiffs claim that the G4 was acknowledged by LG as having “loose contact between components,” which is what caused the bootloop issues.
+That case was brought to California federal court, and the plaintiffs claimed that the G4 was acknowledged by LG as having “loose contact between components,” which is what caused the bootloop issues.
 Despite allegedly knowing, LG didn’t recall the device, nor did it stop production of the phone or fix the issue.
-That’s despite the fact that LG did acknowledge the problem and did offer replacements for a time.
+However, LG did acknowledge the problem and offered replacements for a time.
 Those replacements, however, reportedly didn’t come with a fix, and eventually fell into the same issues.

-So what’s the big deal with bootloops?
+So what is the big deal with bootloops?
 When a phone enters a bootloop, it repeatedly restarts itself.
 According to the suit, the damages included things like loss of data — which can be a real pain when experienced.
-In terms of monetary value, the amount the plaintiffs are seeking will be “determined at trial,” but they’re also seeking a “comprehensive program to repair all LG phones containing the bootloop defect.”
-They’ll also seek that LG pay legal fees and costs.
+In terms of monetary value, the amount the plaintiffs are seeking will be “determined at trial,” but they’re also seeking a “comprehensive program to repair all LG phones containing the bootloop defect,” and that LG pay legal fees and costs.

-It will be interesting to see how this case progresses, and we’ll update this article when we hear more.
+It will be interesting to see how this case progresses and we will update this article as we hear more.

 Article originally published on 03-17-2017 by Christian de Looper.
 Updated on 05-26-2017 by Adam Ismail: Added news of termination of one Nexus 5X class-action suit, and that a separate suit had been extended to cover more devices.

 - Why the lawsuit against Apple’s AirTags may be bigger than you realize